nyble0101/tfjs-vis/README.md

                     compute any stats.
 Callers are allowed to pass in their own stats as in some cases they may be able to compute them more efficiently.
-                    Stats should have the following format
+                    Stats should have the following format:

       {
         numVals?: number,